by Aisha Zakari | May 29, 2022 | Food & Kitchen

 Procedure for Preparing Kunun Gyada (without Rice)

-Repeat every step above except that you will take out the steps that includes rice.
+Repeat every step above, except that you will take out the steps that include rice.

 How to Serve Kunun Gyada